ReferenceAvo CodegenLibrary codegen

 • Event names, property names, and validation rules.
 The tracking plan is unchanged — only the shape of the generated code differs.

-• Strict / noop modes. strict (throw on validation failure in non-prod) and noop (drop everything) behave the same way.
+• Strict / noop modes. strict (throw on validation failure in development and staging) and noop (drop network calls) behave the same as in the single-source output — runtime validation is skipped entirely in production, and noop is force-disabled in production.

 • Inspector integration.
 Construct your Avo Inspector instance from the SDK and pass it into the init call — same as the single-source output.